Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Food, for instance, was actually relatively plentiful.
 Once the Guvnurag workers on that planet took up the controls of their equipment again and started managing their own agriculture rather than responding to the top-down instructions inflicted upon them by Hierarchy control, efficiency had blossomed.
 The coming harvest in fact looked set to be a plentiful one.

-Medical supplies were a little stretched, but the planet’s ability to produce its own supply outstripped their consumption, so that was resolving itself… no. The aid the Guvnurag needed was in *little* things, the unconsidered ubiquitous minutiae that oiled the great machines of economy and consumption.
+Medical supplies were a little stretched, but the planet’s ability to produce its own supply outstripped their consumption, so that was resolving itself... no. The aid the Guvnurag needed was in *little* things, the unconsidered ubiquitous minutiae that oiled the great machines of economy and consumption.

 Hence the *Orcoray’s* cargo: fifteen thousand shipping containers full of fuses, power cells, screws, wire, drill bits, electronic components, minor luxuries, and various-and-sundry other low-volume supplies.
 The ship’s manifest listed over half a million different types of items.

 Orwoth had spent the trip reading through it, constantly marvelling at the trove of unconsidered little things he and his crew were hauling.
 He’d never even *heard* of most of them, and yet when he looked them up he found an item that was obviously essential to the smooth operation of something else he’d taken for granted all his life.

 The Hierarchy were obviously the same kind of ignorant, if they’d neglected this aspect of Ugunduvur’s economy.
-No doubt they’d then wondered at the slow but steady decline of… well. *Everything.*
+No doubt they’d then wondered at the slow but steady decline of... well. *Everything.*

 He glanced up at the timepiece on the wall.
 Not long to go now.
 He’d always wondered what a Guvnurag planet looked like, and even though Ugunduvur wasn’t at its best right now, he’d still heard—